user370305/Android-USB-Communication/ReadMe.txt

-Android application to coomunicate with host machine over USB.
+Android application to communicate with host machine over USB.

 // Necessary step

-make sure you have a done adb port forwarding before running this project using this step
+// make sure you have a done adb port forwarding before running this project using this step

-adb forward tcp:38300 tcp:38300 // In your case port number may be different
+> adb forward tcp:38300 tcp:38300 // In your case port number may be different